rethinkdb/rethinkdb-rs/api/ruby/joins/outer_join.md

 # Description #

-Computes a left outer join by retaining each row in the left table even if no match was found in the right table.
+Returns the outer product of two sequences (e.g. a table, a filter result).
+The query returns each row of the left sequence paired with each row of the right sequence that satisfies the predicate.
+The predicate can be either a field name to join on or a function that filters the input sequence.

 Note that `outer_join` is slower and much less efficient than using [concat_map](/api/ruby/concat_map/) with [get_all](/api/ruby/get_all).
 You should avoid using `outer_join` in commands when possible.

-__Example:__ Construct a sequence of documents containing all cross-universe matchups where a marvel hero would lose, but keep marvel heroes who would never lose a matchup in the sequence.
+__Example:__ Construct a sequence of documents containing all cross-universe matchups where a Marvel hero would lose, but keep Marvel heroes who would never lose a matchup in the sequence.

 ```rb